-Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum.

-- A short position involves a sale by the underwriters of debentures in excess of the principal amount of debentures the underwriters are obligated to purchase in the offering, which creates the syndicate short position.
+- Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - A short position involves a sale by the underwriters of debentures in excess of the principal amount of debentures the underwriters are obligated to purchase in the offering, which creates the syndicate short position.
 This short position may be either a covered short position or a naked short position.
 In a covered short position, the principal amount of debentures involved in the sales made by the underwriters in excess of the principal amount of debentures they are obligated to purchase is not greater than the principal amount of debentures that they may purchase by exercising their option to purchase additional debentures.
-In a naked short position, the principal amount of debentures involved is greater than the principal amount of debentures in their option to purchase additional debentures.
+In a naked short position, the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures involved is greater than the principal amount of debentures in their option to purchase additional debentures.
 The underwriters may close out any short position by either exercising their option to purchase additional debentures and/or purchasing debentures in the open market.
 In determining the source of debentures to close out the short position, the underwriters will consider, among other things, the price of debentures available for purchase in the open market as compared to the price at which they may purchase debentures through their option to purchase additional debentures.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the debentures in the open market after pricing that could adversely affect investors who purchase in the offering. - Syndicate covering transactions involve purchases of the debentures in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the debentures originally sold by the syndicate member is purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions. - Passive market making consists of displaying bids on The Nasdaq Global Market no higher than the bid prices of independent market makers and making purchases at prices no higher than those independent bids and effected in response to order flow.
+A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the debentures in the open market after pricing that could adversely affect inves - Syndicate covering transactions involve purchases of the debentures in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the debentures originally sold by the syndicate member is purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions. - Passive market making consists of displaying bids on The Nasdaq Global Market no higher than the bid prices of independent market makers and making purchases at prices no higher than those independent bids and effected in response to order flow.
 Net purchases by a passive market maker on each day are limited to a specified percentage of the passive market maker's average daily trading volume in our class A common stock during a specified period and must be discontinued when such limit is reached.
 Passive market making may cause the price of class A common stock to be higher than the price that otherwise would exist in the open market in the absence of such transactions.